Birkebeiner: 1200 onwards

 Around the year 1200, the rival groups shared the goal of controlling the entire country.
 In 1202, when King Sverre died, he had managed to acquire most of Norway, but in Østerdalen, the Baglers were still very powerful.
 Sverre's death meant some decrease in the power of the Birkebeins.
 His successor, King Haakon Sverresson, died only two years later, leaving his son Haakon Haakonsson as the ultimate target for the Baglers to get rid of the pretender to the throne.
-In 1206, the Birkebeiners set off on a dangerous journey through treacherous mountains and forests, taking the now two-year-old Haakon Haakonsson to safety in Trondheim.
+In 1206, the Birkebeiners set off on a dangerous journey through treacherous mountains and forests, taking the now one-year-old Haakon Haakonsson to safety in Trondheim.
 Norwegian history credits the Birkebeiners' bravery with preserving the life of the boy who later became King Haakon Haakonsson IV, ended the civil wars in 1240 and forever changing Northern Europe's history through his reign.
-The events surrounding the journey are dramatised in The Last King (film).
+The events surrounding the journey are dramatised in The Last King.

 The Birkebeins managed to hold some power, despite short reigns of their monarchs.
 In 1209, a resolution was made between Bagler and Birkebeiner.
 Bagler pretender Philip Simonsson was recognized as ruler of the eastern third of the country, Østlandet, without the title of king.
 Birkebeiner's Inge Baardsson was recognized to be King of Norway.
 They both died in 1217 and Birkebeiner-born Haakon IV ascended the throne, relatively unopposed, under the regency of Duke Skule.